-This course is an introduction to the concepts of accounting principles and methods.
-Specific content includes a thorough explanation of the accounting cycle and how it pertains to service and merchandising business.
-Special subject areas include reconciliation statements, notes, and interest; adjusting and closing entries; and a variety of financial statements.
-This course serves as a recommended preparatory course for ACCT 161.
+This course is an introduction to the fundamental concepts of accounting principles and methods.
+Specific content includes a thorough explanation of the Accounting Cycle and how it pertains to a service or merchandising business.
+Special subject areas include adjusting entries and preparing financial statements.
+This course is a recommended preparatory course for Principles of Accounting.
 Code 1 course fee.